Prefer to talk?

 Why generate passive income?

-It may be that your company has a few large sales a month which are keeping you afloat.
+It may be that your company has a few large, recurring, monthly sales, which are keeping you afloat.
 But what happens if you get fewer sales than anticipated in a certain month?
 Will your company be able to keep going even though there's less income?
 This is where passive income can come in.
-It can help to supplement your regular income and thereby help you through the tougher months.
+It can supplement your regular income and help you through the tougher months.

 What are the different types of passive income?